-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Institutions Service/Budget Entity: 70031200 Adult and Youthful Offender Female Custody Operations Measure: Number of contraband interdictions (14) Action (check one): Requesting revision to approved performance measure.
-Change in data sources or measurement methodologies.
-Requesting new measure.
-Backup for performance measure.
+LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Institutions Service/Budget Entity: 70031200 Adult and Youthful Offender Female Custody Operations Measure: Number of contraband interdictions (14) Action (check one): ☐ Requesting revision to approved performance measure. ☐ Change in data sources or measurement methodologies. ☐ Requesting new measure. ☐ Backup for performance measure.

 The contraband interdiction data is entered in the Inspector General's MINS database by Inspector General Staff using the Offender Based Information System (OBIS).
 Contraband incidents are given a specific incident-type code; Additional information is provided on incident location.
 Information from MINS is converted to a SAS dataset for analysis.
 All incidents with that incident type that occurred during the year, are tabulated using SAS software.
-Incidents that occurred in inmate populated areas at the facility (dorms, housing...) are excluded.
-Inmate related contraband incidents can be measured by disciplinary report.
-Non-inmate related contraband incident frequency can be determined from contraband interdictions.
+Incidents that occurred in inmate populated areas or within the secure perimeter (dorms, housing...) are excluded.
+These contraband incidents can be measured by disciplinary report.
+Non-inmate related contraband incidents or those that occur outside the secure perimeter can be determined from contraband interdictions.
 Private Prisons are excluded.